10 Reasons Companies are Moving Communications to the Cloud in 2018

 Outsource IT support to the provider.
 The management of an on-site solution can be very expensive.
 Because of the complexity of today’s communications systems, it can often takes an entire IT department to manage.
 Cloud-based communications can help alleviate the burden by eliminating maintenance, IT work load and some of the more costly internal infrastructure, including servers and storage systems by making it services the responsibility of the provider.

 Scale up or down based on users.
 Anyone who has moved or expanded an on-site phone system knows just how difficult it can be.
 Whether a business is growing, moving or sizing down, the cloud provides the flexibility and scalability the business needs now and in the future.
-And with cloud-based systems, businesses can access and add new features without any new hardware requirements.
+And with cloud-based systems, businesses can access and add new features without any new hardware requirement.

 4. Vendor management

 One vendor for everything.
 With cloud communications, an IT Support vendor manages communication systems off-site, and IT departments are freed up to focus on other high-priority issues.
 (Let IT get back to that email fix!)

 Instant updates.
 With cloud communications, service is outsourced, and upgrades are deployed through automatic software updates.
 This allows organizations to stay focused on their business and leave the upgrades to the cloud communications vendor.
 With cases such as the iCloud breach in 2014, businesses are pretty worried about how secure their data will be when using one of the many cloud-based services.
 However, with the rise of cloud security solutions, many businesses are starting to see the benefits of cloud technology as they no longer have to worry about the security of their data.
 Why not tryThe Final Steps and the services that they offer.